zpallin/zpallin.github.io/_posts/2017-04-16-the-one-tech-philosophy.markdown

 `Rosa` I don't know, Sherman.
 I get the feeling like adding a bunch of extra code to your system build just makes things more complicated.
 Like, when was the last time you saw someone write tests for their Chef cookbooks?

 `Sherman` Hey, I get it.
 People are not perfect, especially SysAdmins.
-But this is the <i>one programming philosophy everyone should be following</i> because it <i>involves everyone in the process</i>.
+But this is the <i>one tech philosophy everyone should follow</i> because it <i>involves everyone in the process</i>.

 `Rosa` I see what you're saying... but don't you think philosophies are problematic in software development?
 Developers get so caught up in doing things perfectly that they never get any work done.